wrrulos/WinFree/README.md

 # 🛡  WinFree v1.0

-<h3> Herramienta para activar cualquier version de Windows 10 y 11 totalmente gratis y seguro  </h3>
+<h3> Tool to activate any version of Windows 10 and 11 totally free and safe  </h3>
 <br/>
 </br>
 <p align="center">